opentrack/opentrack/README.md

 ***

-**opentrack** is an application dedicated to tracking user's head movements and relaying them to games and flight simulation software.
+**opentrack** is an application dedicated to tracking user's head movements and relaying the information to games and flight simulation software.

 Not to be confused with railway planning software <<http://opentrack.ch>>